Trevor Lawrence Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 - Lawrence has passed for 1,146 yards (229.2 per game) while completing 59.4% of his passes (104-for-175), with six touchdowns and eight interceptions.

-- He also has 110 rushing yards on 24 carries (plus two rushing touchdowns), averaging 22.0 yards per game on the ground.
+- He has added 110 rushing yards (22.0 ypg) on 24 carries while scoring two touchdowns on the ground.

 - The Jaguars have run 58.9% passing plays and 41.1% rushing plays this season.
 They rank 28th in the NFL in scoring.